• Skip to main content

 Introduction

-• Perilunate injuries are uncommon but devastating carpal injuries.
+Perilunate injuries are uncommon but severe carpal injuries that can lead to significant functional impairment.

 • Scapholunate (SL) ligament